 PETITION and LETTER Delivered to the Health and Safety Executive.
 We will keep the petition open as there is no guarantee that the HSE will ACT.
 We must continue to kick up a stink to make sure that fossil fuel extraction near nuclear sites is BANNED!
 There is more info here on the delivery of the Letter to the HSE ...https://mariannewildart.wordpress.com/2018/02/22/fossil-fueled-earthquakes-no-thanks-but-are-the-hse-listening/

 To: Health and Safety Executive of the UK

 Stop Fossil Fuel Extraction Near Nuclear Installations

-In your role as protectors of the Health and Safety of UK citizens, we ask you to urge HM Government to effect an immediate ban on the extraction of fossil fuels within 10 miles of Nuclear Installations.
+In your role as protectors of the Health and Safety of UK citizens, we ask you to urge HM Government to effect an immediate ban on the extraction of fossil fuels within 20 miles as the crow flies of Nuclear Installations.